annajliang/drawIt/README.md

-'Draw It' was inspired by the creative works of [Olga Filiushkina] (https://github.com/Olcatsy/analog) and [Negin Sauermann] (https://github.com/nuggetsnegin/negin-sauermann-beyond-bootcamp).
+Draw It' was inspired by the creative works of [Olga Filiushkina](https://github.com/Olcatsy/analog) and [Negin Sauermann](https://github.com/nuggetsnegin/negin-sauermann-beyond-bootcamp).

+***

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).